 - Fassbinder’s Own “Top 10” Lists

-An oustanding book for appreciating Fassbinder's thoughts on film, both his own and other directors', the arts, politics, and himself, is The Anarchy of the Imagination: Interviews, Essays, Notes Rainer Werner Fassbinder, edited by Michael Töteberg and Leo A. Lensing.
-Among its many insights, you'll find over a dozen of Fassbinder's eclectic "Top 10" lists which range from film to literature and music, and even include soccer players! compiled a year before his death.
+An outstanding book for appreciating Fassbinder’s thoughts on film, both his own and other directors’, as well as all of the arts, politics, and himself, is The Anarchy of the Imagination: Interviews, Essays, Notes – Rainer Werner Fassbinder, edited by Michael Töteberg and Leo A. Lensing.
+Among its many insights, you’ll find over a dozen of Fassbinder’s eclectic “Top 10” lists – which range from film to literature and music, and even include soccer players! – compiled a year before his death.
 Here are just two of his lists, with films as he ranked them:

 Fassbinder’s “The 10 Best Films”